barbagroup/essential_skills_RRC/python.md

 In [23]: my_string[1:-1]
 Out[23]: 'ello worl'
 ```
+** Note that the start index is inclusive and the end one is exclusive!!**

 Slices also allow us to pick specific elements from specific slices, for example: